← Back to 史記

 使 使

 The Han sent a man of Mayi named Nie Wengyi to smuggle goods to the Xiongnu, pretending to offer them the city of Mayi in order to lure the chanyu into a trap.
 The chanyu believed the scheme and, covetous of the riches of Mayi, led a hundred thousand cavalry through the Wuzhou Pass.
 The Han had concealed more than three hundred thousand troops near Mayi, with the Imperial Secretary Han Anguo serving as Commander of the Guard and coordinating four generals to spring the ambush on the chanyu.
 After the chanyu had crossed the Han frontier and was still more than a hundred li from Mayi, he noticed livestock scattered across the fields with not a single herdsman in sight.
 Suspicious, he attacked a watchtower.
 A minor officer from Yanmen happened to be on patrol and had taken refuge in the watchtower, where he had learned of the Han army's plan.
 The chanyu captured him and was about to have him killed, but the officer revealed to the chanyu where the Han forces were positioned.
-Chanyu greatly alarmed: "I firmly suspected it."
+The chanyu was greatly alarmed and said, “I had long suspected this.”
 He immediately withdrew his forces.
-Out said: "I got wei shi, heaven, heaven made you speak."
-Named wei shi as "Tian wang".
+He went out and said, “I obtained the commandant.
+This is Heaven; Heaven made him speak.”
+He made the commandant the "Heavenly King."
 The Han plan had been to spring the trap once the chanyu entered Mayi, but since he never arrived, the Han forces gained nothing.
 The Han general Wang Hui, who had been ordered to march out from Dai to attack the Xiongnu supply train, learned that the chanyu had turned back with his full force and did not dare to engage.
 Since Wang Hui had been the original architect of the plan yet failed to advance, the Han executed him.
 From that time on, the Xiongnu severed the marriage alliance and attacked the border passes, raiding Han territory so frequently that the incursions were beyond counting.
 Yet the Xiongnu, being covetous by nature, still relished the border markets and craved Han goods, and the Han for their part kept the markets open as a means of influence.

 31